gap-actions/setup-gap/README.md

      version number, e.g. `v4.10` is equivalent to `v4.10.2`.
 This will **not** expand to pre-releases, and again the leading `v` is optional.
    - branch and tag names: e.g. `master`, `stable-v4.14`, etc. This will use the GAP version built from the corresponding branch or tag.
-     NB: the inputs `master`, `main` and `default` will always point at the "default branch" of the repository, i.e. the branch you are presented with when navigating to `github.com/<owner>/<repo>`.
+     NB: the inputs `master`, `main` and `devel` will always point at the "default branch" of the repository, i.e. the branch you are presented with when navigating to `github.com/<owner>/<repo>`.
  - The inputs `GAP_PKGS_TO_CLONE` and `GAP_PKGS_TO_BUILD` have been removed.
 This should now be done by the user in a separate step in the workflow, e.g. by using `git clone` or the [PackageManager](https://gap-packages.github.io/PackageManager/) package.
 See the